 - Panelist, “’Houston, We Have a Problem:’ Crisis Management and the Department Chair,” NASM annual meeting, San Diego, California (2009)

 - “The Department Chair with No Money: Best Practices in Empowering and Honoring Faculty Work,” NASM Proceedings 97 (April 2009): 55-61, co-authored with John Graulty and Judith Kritzmire.
-This article expands of the panel cited below.
+This article is an expansion of the panel cited below.

 - Panelist, “The Department Chair with No Money: Best Practices in Empowering and Honoring Faculty Work,” NASM annual meeting, Seattle, Washington (2008)